top of page

 Tell us about your first track, you’ve said it’s not gone completely invisible.

-Yes, my first track is called “Move Interlude” & it’s one of those tracks I decided to release first because it’s my least “experimental” track & definitely more electronic than my future work.
+Yes, my first track is called “Move Interlude” & it’s one of those tracks I decided to release first because it’s my least “unusual” track & definitely more electronic than my future work.
 But in this context I mean production wise, not sound wise.
 It’s still just a baby track I had and said “fuck it, lets just go.
 We keep wanting let’s just go do it.”

 What do you mean?
 Do you experiment often?”